-Parents don’t always see eye-to-eye on raising their children—and things might get more contentious when divorce is on the table.
-One parent might think to refuse the other’s visitation rights in certain circumstances, but it should not be a decision they should make lightly.
+Parents don’t always see eye-to-eye on raising their children, and things can become more contentious when divorce is on the table.
+One parent might wish to refuse the other parent’s visitation rights in certain circumstances, but it should not be a decision they make lightly.

-Disobeying a visitation order can have serious consequences with long-lasting repercussions for either side.
-Estranged parents should strongly consider getting legal advice before acting.
+Disobeying a visitation order can have serious consequences with long-lasting repercussions—for both sides.
+For one thing, it can land the parent who disobeys the order in jail for contempt.
+Separated parents should strongly consider getting legal advice before acting.
 A family law attorney can help them understand the law before they make up their mind.

 “I wanted to thank you.
 I know it takes a lot to put together a case.
 After the first time meeting with you, you remembered our information, barely referring to your notes and continued to do so.
 You were generous with your thoughts and ideas as to how we could get what we were hoping for and it's so appreciated.
 We couldn't have gotten the verdict yesterday without you....It really does make a difference that you seem to care.”

 “I went to another law firm and they turned me down…would not take my case.
 Myers Law Firm met with me, handled my case and would not back down from insurance company.
 Even when they had to file suit to protect me for my personal injury and property damage.
 I received a very fair settlement.
 Mr. Myers I appreciate you and your staff.”

 “Mr. Lee-Thanks to you and Bessie for all of your help last year and most recently with the referral.
 I sold the house and the kids and I moved 8 days before Christmas.
 God is good, faithful and true.”